Mitchell, Queensland: Amenities

 Mitchell is home to the Booringa Heritage Museum housed in the old Booringa Shire Council workshop building.

 The Maranoa Regional Council operates a public library and the Maranoa Art Gallery at the old Maranoa Theatre building in Cambridge Street.
-From here it provides public WiFi by way of a high speed ISDN Internet Connection (powered through the National Broadband Network) to Brisbane.
+From here it provides public Wi-Fi by way of a high speed ISDN Internet Connection (powered through the National Broadband Network) to Brisbane.

 St Columba's Catholic Church is at 86 Alice Street.

 All Saints' Anglican Church is at 118 Alice Street.

 The Mitchell branch of the Queensland Country Women's Association has its rooms at 87 Cambridge Street.